aecio-neto/aecio-neto/README.md

 ### 👋 About

-Frontend developer with ability for JavaScript projects and business development insights gained over eight years of entrepreneurship.
+Frontend developer with ability for JavaScript projects and business development gained over eight years of entrepreneurship.
 I have experience in e-commerce, marketing, and SEO, enabling me to craft appealing, intuitive pages optimized for search engines, while also considering the business aspect to deliver value to clients.

 ### 💻 Stack
 Experienced with: